the-wandering-adventurer/generate-gibberish/README.md

 ## How Does It Work?

-Most examples of Markov chains uses words as their atoms in order to generate phrases or sentence.
+Most examples of Markov chains use words as their atoms in order to generate phrases or sentence.
 In my case, I wanted to generate the words themselves.
 `gen-model.py` goes through each word in the dictionary, character by character, in order to generate the Markov chain for generating words.
 It saves that model